danielscholl-osdu/workflow/README.md

 Remember to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 Follow the [instructions on the Google developer's portal][application-default-credentials].

-* Documentation for the GCP Cloud Datastore implementation is located in [here](./provider/workflow-gcp/README.md)
+* Documentation for the Google Cloud Datastore implementation is located in [here](./provider/workflow-gcp/README.md)